Knights of Labor: Catholic Church

 The Knights of Labor attracted many Catholics, who were a large part of the membership, perhaps a majority.
 Powderly was also a Catholic.
-However, the Knights's use of secrecy, similar to the Masons, during its early years concerned many bishops of the Church.
+However, the Knights' use of secrecy, similar to the Masons, during its early years concerned many bishops of the Church.
 The Knights used secrecy and deception to help prevent employers from firing members.

 After the Archbishop of Quebec condemned the Knights in 1884, twelve American archbishops voted 10 to 2 against doing likewise in the United States.
 Furthermore, Cardinal James Gibbons and Bishop John Ireland defended the Knights.
 Gibbons went to the Vatican to talk to the hierarchy.

-In 1886, right after the peak of the Knights of Labor, they started to lose more members to the American Federation of Labor.
-It has been believed that the fall of the Knights of Labor was due to their lack of adaptability and beliefs in the old-style industrial capitalism.